Karen Moss – Executive director and founder

 Janine loves the impact Steps has on the lives of babies born with clubfoot.
 Her passion and kindness drive her work, and she feels very lucky to be in a position to help improve lives.

-Luke Engel – Marketing Manager
+Luke Engel – Marketing and social media coordinator

 Luke has been part of the Steps team since February 2016.